The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Data Reduction and Fitting Methodology

 This pattern arises due to the \texttt{resample\_spec} step in the level 3 pipeline, which uses the \texttt{drizzle} algorithm to resample the ``cal'' products from the three nod positions into a single rectified product \citep{Fruchter2002}.
 The algorithm by default assumes that flux is uniformly distributed within each pixel, since the true distribution of flux at higher spatial resolution is not known.
 The pixel scale for NIRSpec is $0.1^{\prime\prime}$, meaning the spatial point spread function is significantly undersampled, and so the assumption of uniformly distributed flux within pixels is not valid for compact sources such as ours.
 This leads to different results depending on where the object centroid falls relative to the spatial pixels.
 For example, the object trace is wider in the spatial direction when the centroid falls on the boundary between two pixels, and narrower when the centroid falls in the centre of a pixel.
 This means that our assumption of a single fixed-width kernel at all wavelengths is a poor representation of the data, leading to the $\simeq5$ per cent systematic fluctuations seen in Fig. \ref{fig:wiggles}.

 We therefore instead perform a custom wavelength-varying 1D optimal extraction of our 2D spectra.
 We begin by fitting a Gaussian to the wavelength-collapsed 2D spectrum, as previously, to provide an initial estimate of the centroid position and $\sigma$ width.
 Next, we isolate only the rows in the 2D spectra that are within $\pm3\sigma$ of the fitted centroid.
 We then loop over all wavelength bins, summing in the wavelength direction within a boxcar of $\pm25$ pixels ($\simeq300$, 500 and 900 {\AA} for G140M, G235M and G395M, respectively).
 Within each iteration, we then calculate the total SNR of the wavelength-collapsed spectrum slice.
 If $\mathrm{SNR}\geq5$, we flux normalise the wavelength-collapsed spectrum slice and use this directly as the optimal extraction weights in this wavelength bin.
 If $\mathrm{SNR}<5$, we instead use the initial Gaussian fit over all wavelengths for our optimal extraction weights at this wavelength.
+The code for this extraction method have been made available online\footnote{\url{https://github.com/HinLeung622/rolling_1D_extraction}}.

 An example result from this custom extraction method is shown in blue in Fig. \ref{fig:wiggles}, and is compared against the conventional method described above, which is shown in black.
 It can be seen that the fluctuations in sync with the shifting of the trace's centroid have been removed.
 Thus, the amplitude of the systematic fluctuations with respect to the simple sum over 5 pixel rows has been reduced to $\simeq1$ per cent.